sentriz/reboodt/README.md

   - an example of this would be `.qr .last`, which would generate a QR code of that last message said in the channel
 - the arguments don't have to be just a string or just a variable either, they can be mixed up
   - eg. `.say the current time is .time on the server` which would do exactly what you think
+- to create a command/variable - make a copy of `files/template.txt` for dir `plugins/`, and rename to `plugin.py`

 Commands